 Angular CLI helps us to create projects, generate application and library code.

 It can simply install using NPM.
 So open Terminal and install the Angular CLI with the below command.

 npm install -g @angular/cli

 We successfully installed Angular CLI on our system and now we can set up a workspace for Angular projects in our system and create a new app.
 This can be done with the below command.

 ng new awesome-project

-5. Running Our App
+Running the Angular App

 cd awesome-project ng serve --open

 The –open or just -o option automatically opens the app in our browser with the below address.

 These steps are verified by our team and 100% working.
 Angular and Ubuntu may release new versions in upcoming years.
 But these steps remain the same.
 But we have to look for the latest versions of Node.js and NPM.